aary/sharp/README.md

 ### `sharp::Future`

-An implementation of futures that fixes some common issues with futures like unnecessary locking on ready fetching, with non-transparent threading models because of non-sticky executors etc.  Microbenchmarks also show that these are faster (and more flexible) than boost futures
+An implementation of futures that fixes some common issues with futures like unnecessary locking on ready fetching, with non-opaque threading models because of non-sticky executors etc.  Microbenchmarks also show that these are faster (and more flexible) than boost futures
 ```c++